divyaa-choudhary/divyaa-choudhary/README.md

 ### 💼 What I Do
 - Build backend systems and REST APIs
 - Build and maintain microservices with a focus on modularity, performance, and scalability
+- Optimise system performance through profiling, tuning, and refactoring

 ### 🌱 Currently Learning
 - Spring Security & JWT